ShenLab-Genomics/SpliceTransformer/README.md

 The SpliceTransformer requires a genome assembly file and a genome annotation database file to locate genes and strands.

-(1) Download the genome assembly file from ensemble.
+(1) Download the genome assembly file from Ensemble.
 <https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz>

 The uncompressed file should be placed at `./data/data_package/` and renamed into `hg38.fa`